Martin Shkreli's lawyer: 'Maybe he's nuts but that doesn't make him guilty'

 And another possible juror was excused after telling the judge, "I don't really understand why someone would take a medication that people need and jack up the price.
 I'm sorry, your Honor: Is he just stupid or crazy?"

-Ben Brafman, Shkreli's lawyer, told CNNMoney in an email that most of the prospective jurors who were excused had scheduled vacations or work conflicts.
+Brafman told CNNMoney in an email that most of the prospective jurors who were excused had scheduled vacations or work conflicts.

 -- CNNMoney's Julia Horowitz contributed to this report.